-Figure C-4 - Colour differentiation diagram - Day
+Figure 4 - Colour differentiation diagram - Day

 [NOTE: For illustrative purposes only.
 Actual ECDIS Chart 1 datasets must be used]

 Providing the diagram

 The Colour Differentiation Test diagram must be provided to enable the Mariner to verify that the display screen still retains the colour differentiation capability needed to distinguish between the various colour-coded areas, lines and point symbols of the ECDIS display.